 At Toronto Dermatology Centre, we offer the latest technology for laser hair removal in Toronto.
-The LightSheer Duet laser hair removal system is faster, less painful, and requires fewer treatments than other laser hair removal technologies on the market.
+Laser hair removal system is fast, painless, and requires fewtreatments than other laser hair removal technologies on the market.
 We are incredibly excited to offer laser hair removal treatment to our patients in the GTA.

 Don’t forget to ask about our Referral Program!

 Excessive hair growth is classified as either hypertrichosis or hirsutism.
 Hypertrichosis is the presence of excess hair in a normal or abnormal pattern.
 This may be inherited (genetic), or due to medications, hormones, malnutrition, tumors, or metabolic problems.
 Hirsutism is the presence of excess hair in women in a male pattern such as the beard, mustache, or lower abdomen, and may be due to hormonal problems, medications, tumors, or heredity.
 Your Toronto dermatologist can do a proper assessment and blood tests to create the optimal treatment plan for laser hair removal.

 There are many ways of hair removal including shaving, plucking, electronic tweezers, radiofrequency tweezers, waxing, threading, depilatories (creams), and electrolysis .
 Most of these methods of hair removal, however, are temporary.
 Lasers offer the only method for permanent hair reduction; our laser hair removal in Toronto offers great results, quick results, and optimal safety for our Toronto patients.